As one of the smallest items in the job hunter’s strategy, a business card is one of the most powerful.

 Used innovatively and wisely, a professional business card promotes you and is an easy accompaniment to your CV/resume and covering letter.

-Job hunting is all about self-marketing and self-promotion these days and what easier way to do it than using a business card?
+Job hunting is all about self-marketing and self-promotion these days and what easier way to do it than using a business card? [pullquote]What do you do in situations where passing out a handful of CV/ resumes is not feasible?
+Use a business card.[/pullquote]

 What do you include on your business card?